lexDAO/Kali/README.md

 ## Designed for [DAC](https://lawbitrage.typepad.com/blog/2015/02/empowering-distributed-autonomous-companies.html)

 Kali is built for on-chain companies and funds.
 Proposals are broken out into a variety of types that each can have their own governance settings, such as simple/super majority and quorum requirements.
 Further, Kali supports hashing and amending docs from deployment and through proposals, providing a hook to wrap organizations into legal templates to rationalize membership rules and liabilities.
 [Legal forms](https://github.com/lexDAO/LexCorpus/tree/master/contracts/legal) are maintained as open source goods by [LexDAO](https://twitter.com/lex_DAO) legal engineers.
-Incorporation, and full-service legal engineering support is also being integarted into an MVP UI to allow Kali users to solve their org painpoints quickly and cheaply (stay tuned).
+Incorporation, and full-service legal engineering support is also being integrated into an MVP UI to allow Kali users to solve their org painpoints quickly and cheaply (stay tuned).

 ## Token Voting, Delegation & MetaTX